 Again 11 schools were represented a year later at Kings Norton on 1st March 1981.
 Again the Leeds team of Robert Burgess, Robin Pye (replacing Mike Bramson) and Tarquin Grossman won.
 They had to fight off a strong challenge though from the Richard Huish Team of Hugh Bellamy, Phil Slocombe and Tony Atkins (grades 9 to 11 kyu) and from Monmouth School, led by Quentin Mills (shodan).
 For a second time Toby Manning and Stuart Dowsey organised the event, and Birmingham Club provided some teaching.

-The 1982 event was at Madeley Secondary School in Staffordshire on 28th February.
+The 1982 event was at Madeley College in Staffordshire on 28th February.
 Leeds Grammar finished in their usual position.
 The Richard Huish club had all but folded, due to both teacher and players leaving, and so Thornleigh Salesian College (Bolton) were second and St. Dunstan's (Jeremy Hawdon's school from south London) were third.
 In 1983 the championship was held as an experiment in the south.
 Only two other teams turned up to contest Leeds' title at Campion School (Hornchurch) on 6th March.
 The poor turnout was blamed on bad advertising.
 Even so, the 1984 championship moved back north.
 On 1st April (no joke) Leeds were the hosts, but failed to win on home territory.
 Newcomers Furze Platt Comprehensive (Maidenhead) were the winners under direction of France Ellul, who got the team strong in a short time.
 Leigh Rutland, aged 13, at 10 kyu led the team and was picked to represent Europe at the first World Youth Go Championship in Taiwan.

 Furze Platt hosted the 1985 event on 10th March, having already hosted the first British Youth (or Junior) Go Championship on 13th October 1984.
 Four schools were represented by the eight teams.
 Furze Platt's A Team of Leigh Rutland, Simon Carter and Benedict Prynn retained the Castledine Trophy.
 Close behind were Sam Perlo-Freeman and his friends from Woodroffe School (Lyme Regis).
 Next were Furze Platt D, Luton Sixth Form College and St. Dunstan's A. Matthew Macfadyen, Francis Roads and Andy Finch (then Book Distributor) dropped in, and Equity and Law Plc were sponsors of what was a very enjoyable day.
 Even the BGA secretary-elect ended up playing a game (for Luton)!